marcos-acosta/worlds-worst-detective/src/posts/formalSystems.md

 * Theorem 7: --p--q----
 ```

-For example, if we wanted to know whether `---p-q---` (interpreted: 3+1=3) is a theorem, we know it’s not because all the theorems in our bucket are at least 10 symbols long and we haven’t seen this one, which is 9 symbols long.
+For example, if we wanted to know whether `---p-q---` (interpreted: 3+1=3) is a theorem, we know it’s not, because all the theorems in our bucket are at least 10 symbols long and we haven’t seen this one, which is 9 symbols long.

 What’s interesting about this decision procedure is that it doesn’t rely on our intuition about addition at all.
 It _only_ requires that the rules of inference are either _all_ lengthening rules, or _all_ shortening rules, but {not a mix of both}(As we saw, rules that produce theorems of equal length cause a slight headache with this method.
 But, since there is only a finite number of allowed symbols in a formal system, then we’re still guaranteed that, at the very worst, eventually we’ll have seen every theorem of that length, and we can use the "only add new theorems to the bucket" rule to ensure that the shortest theorem in the bucket eventually has to give way to a longer one.).